DManness/CortexDocs/api/how-to-create-an-analyzer.md

 [support@thehive-project.org](mailto:support@thehive-project.org).

 #### baseConfig
-The baseConfig object provides a way to set configuration items that apply to multiple analyzers.
+The `baseConfig` attribute provides a method of setting default configuration items.
 This is particularly useful for analyzers with more than one flavor.
-As an example, a user could specify an API key once and make the value available to several related analyzers.
-Once a `baseConfig` item is defined, its value can be set in the config tab of the Cortex analyzer config page. `baseConfig` items can be overridden on a per-flavor basis.
+Service Interaction Files that share a `baseConfig` will share the same default configuration item values.
+For example, a user could specify an API key once and the value will be set for several related analyzers.
+Default values can be set in the "Analyzers" tab under "Configuration".
+Values can be overridden on a per-flavor basis.
+Analyzers that have already been configured are not automatically updated when default values are changed.

-**Note**: The baseConfig object must have the same contents for all Service Interaction File for a particular analyzer.

 #### config
 Configuration dedicated to the analyzer's flavor.
-This is where we typically specify the TLP level of observables allowed to be analyzed with the `check_tlp` and `max_tlp` parameters.
-For example, if `max_tlp` is set to `2` (TLP:AMBER), TLP:RED observables cannot be analyzed.
+These settings are not easily changed from the Cortex web interface.
+This is where we typically specify the TLP level of observables allowed to be analyzed with the
+ `check_tlp` and `max_tlp` parameters.
+For example, if `max_tlp` is set to `2` (TLP:AMBER),
+ TLP:RED observables cannot be analyzed.